Liquid Information Flow Control: Evaluation

 The last three benchmarks model reported real-world leaks. \T{HotCRP} models a leak in the HotCRP conference manager, first reported in~\cite{Yip2009}, where the conference chair could send password reminder emails to PC members, and then glean their passwords from the email preview. \toolname repairs this leak by masking the password in the preview (but not in the actual email), since the preview is flowing to the chair, while the email is flowing to the owner of the password.

-\T{AirBnB} models a leak in the AirBnB website, found by one of our students~\cite{AirBNBexample:private}.
+\T{AirBnB} models a leak in the AirBnB website~\cite{AirBNBexample:private}.
 The website redacts phone numbers from user messages (presumably to keep people from going around the site), but phone numbers appear unredacted in message previews.
 In \toolname we model the AirBnB messaging system by designating the message text visible only to its sender and the site administrator, and introducing a special redaction function \T{scrubPhoneNumbers}, whose result is additionally visible to the message recipient.
 With these policies, whenever a message is displayed to the recipient, \toolname inserts a check whether they are the administrator, and otherwise redacts the text with \T{scrubPhoneNumbers}.